-4.4 Impact of Strong Transmission Pattern
+5.4 Impact of Strong Transmission Pattern

 When performing the above experiments, we observe that there exist some time slots showing strong cyclic patterns of transmissions, which help the attacking program to identify the repetition cycles.
 The transmissions cyclic behavior is introduced by the scheduling design in Orchestra.
 For example, a fixed and shared slot in the routing slotframe is assigned for all network devices to exchange routing related packets including the DODAG Information Object (DIO) and Destination Advertisement Object (DAO) messages and the device i uses the ith slot in the synchronization slotframe to broadcast beacons and jth slot to receive beacons from its parent (device j).
 After observing the patterns, the attacking program can first extract the channel activities with these patterns from the observations and then perform the cracking.
 We repeat the experiments when applying this tailored attacking method.
-Figure 8(a) compares TPR and Precision between the original attacking program (Origin) and the tailored version (Acceleration) when the length of the training set is 30,000 slots.
+Figure 11(a) compares TPR and Precision between the original attacking program (Origin) and the tailored version (Acceleration) when the length of the training set is 30,000 slots.
 TPR and Precision are 100% for both methods when the slotframe length is 54 and 420 slots.
 This is because these observations are enough for both methods to derive the correct N_s .
-TPR and Precision of Acceleration are much higher than Origin (100% and 100% for Acceleration, 79.48% and 83.69% for Origin) when the slotframe includes 4,301 slots.
-TPR and Precision of Acceleration are also much higher when the slotframe lengths are 45,103 and 578,429 slots.
-Figure 8(b) compares the time consumption used by each method with 30,000 eavesdropped slots.
+TPR and Precision of Acceleration are much higher than Origin (100% and 100% for Acceleration, 79.48% and 83.69% for Origin) when the slotframe lengths are 45,103 and 578,429 slots.
+Figure 11(b) compares the time consumption used by each method with 30,000 eavesdropped slots.
 For each slotframe length, the time spent for cracking decreases by more than 60% (e.g., from 5.55s to 1.85s for 578,429 slots) after acceleration.
 Benefiting from the extraction, the actual combined slotframe length decreases dramatically.
 The attacking program therefore produces better cracking performance with less time consumption.